jdekoning/StreamingAuctioneer/readme.md

 ### Installing

-When the necessary tools are installed follow the following instructions:
+When the necessary tools are installed compile the project:

 ```
 sbt compile